Watson-Personal-Assistant/developer/_content/reference/JSON_formats.md

  `version` | The request version that is assigned by the routing core.
 The version is always `1.0`. |
  `language` | The language that the user utterance is in.   |
  `text` | The user utterance. |
  `retext` | The user utterance after the text is normalized.
-In all languages, upper case text is converted to lower case.
-In US English (en-US), puncuation is removed. |
+In all languages, uppercase text is converted to lowercase.
+In US English (en-US), further normalization techniques are applied, for example, numerals are converted to words, punctuation is removed. |
  `attributes` | Includes the intent with the highest confidence score.
 If no intent was returned, the entity with the highest confidence score is specified.
 Note: The intent or entity must have a confidence score that is above the confidence score threshold that is set in th manifest file of the skill.
 The default threshold in the NodeJS boilerplate is `0.85`. |
  `context` | Information about the context of the conversation with the user. |
  `skill` | | Information about the skill. |